Kami Rita: Career

 According to Rita's brother Lakpa Rita, Kami's first work on a mountain was in 1992, assisting a Base Camp cook.
 Another report, however, states that he was already working as a porter, transporting gear to the Everest base camp, at age 12.
 By age 24, he had scaled Everest.

-In 2018, Rita told a journalist that the government does not support the Sherpas.
+In 2018, Rita told a journalist that the government does not support the mountaineering guides.
 "We are famous around the world.
 Many foreigners know us, but our government doesn't care about us."
 He said that when Ang Rita Sherpa was hospitalised in Kathmandu in 2017 after a brain haemorrhage, the government provided no support.
 Although climbing is safer than in the past because of superior equipment and weather forecasts, the occupation is still dangerous, he told a reporter in 2018.
 "The crevasses are deep and the slopes are unpredictable," Rita said.
 An April 2018 report by NPR stated that Sherpas account for one-third of Everest deaths.

 In 2018, Rita was earning about $10,000 for each Everest climb because of his extensive previous experience.
 The highest peaks in Nepal are less dangerous around May of each year; in the autumn, he guides clients up the country's smaller peaks.

 As of May 2019, he was employed by Seven Summit Treks, a company that arranges climbing expeditions.
 Prior to 2018, he had been employed by an American firm, Alpine Ascents International.
 From August 2019, he has served as a Brand Ambassador and the Chief Adventure Consultant of Himalayan Glacier Adventure and Travel Company.
 He has no plans to retire as long as his body is physically able to handle the climbing.
 Rita is also a brand ambassador for a cement product, Brij Super Premium OPC, manufactured in Nepal.

 There is also another Kami Rita Sherpa who works on Everest and had completed his 16th summit in 2017 with Adventure Consultants.

 Rita summited Everest on 7 May 2021, breaking his own record with his 25th ascent, and again summited Everest on 7 May 2022, breaking his own record with his 26th ascent.
 On 17 May 2023, three days after fellow sherpa Pasang Dawa completed his 26th ascent, matching the record, Rita reclaimed his title by completing his 27th climb of Mount Everest.
-On 22 May 2023 Pasang Dawa equalized the record again by summiting Mount Everest for the 27th time.
-On 23 May Rita scaled Everest extending his record to 28.
-He scaled Everest on 27 May 2025 extending his record to 31.
+On 22 May 2023, Pasang Dawa equalized the record again by summiting Mount Everest for the 27th time.
+On 23 May, Rita scaled Everest extending his record to 28.
+He scaled Everest on 27 May 2025, extending his record to 31.
+On 17 May 2026, he broke his own record by scaling Everest for the 32nd time.